rwmurdoch/ETE3_CodeML_testing/README.md

 For reasons that I do not understand, when using the "ete3 evol" command, the -t and --alg commands require *explicit* filepaths, relative to working directory does not work.

 *replace the -t and --alg switches with explicit filepaths for your project*

+## output

+A folder containing all of the results will be generated, a subfolder for each gene tested.
+The scripts parse the critical results files and create a csv formatted table with the ML tree scores and p-values.
+This script does not apply a false-discovery rate correction; this should be performed afterwards (simple to do with R).